Some early signs of autism in infants and young children may include avoiding eye contact and language development delays.

 d3sign/Getty Images

-In general, a baby will show signs of ASD between the ages of 12 and 24 months.
+A baby typically shows signs of ASD between 12 and 24 months old.
 However, signs of ASD in babies can develop outside of this age range.

-The Centers for Disease Control and Prevention (CDC) note that a baby can show signs of ASD from the age of 9 months.
-However, the Autism Science Foundation states that early signs of ASD may appear in babies as young as 2 months of age.
+The Centers for Disease Control and Prevention (CDC) notes that a baby can show signs of ASD at 9 months old.
+However, the Autism Science Foundation states that early signs of ASD may appear in babies as young as 2 months old.

 Diagnosing ASD is challenging.
-One reason for this is that the condition presents differently in all individuals.
+One reason is that the condition presents differently in all individuals.

 Babies can reach developmental milestones at slightly different ages, even when they do not have any health conditions.
 However, some developmental differences indicate that a baby may be autistic.
 These include: